Plectorhinchus caeruleonothus: Description

-Plectorhinchus caeruleonothus adults are mostly silvery-grey in colour but with the cheek and the operculum are uniformly bluish-grey.
-The orbit of the eye and upper edge of upper jaw are sooty yellow while the posterior edge of the gill membrane is silvery-grey.
-The juveniles are blackish brown, marked with 10 uneven, horizontal, slender white stripes on the head and body.
-The caudal fin is marked with diagonal white bars which converge on the central margin while the pectoral fins are yellow with a dark brown blotch on the middle of its inner base.
-The dorsal fin contains 12 spines and 18-20 soft rays while the anal fin has 3 spines and 6-7 soft rays.
+Plectorhinchus caeruleonothus adults are mostly silvery-grey in colour, but the cheek and the operculum are uniformly bluish-grey.
+The orbit of the eye and upper edge of the upper jaw are sooty yellow, while the posterior edge of the gill membrane is silvery-grey.
+The juveniles are blackish brown and marked with 10 uneven, horizontal, slender white stripes on the head and body.
+The caudal fin is marked with diagonal white bars that converge on the central margin, while the pectoral fins are yellow with a dark brown blotch in the middle of their inner bases.
+The dorsal fin contains 12 spines and 18-20 soft rays, while the anal fin has 3 spines and 6-7 soft rays.
 This species attains a maximum total length of 100 cm.

 Distribution

 Plectorhinchus caeruleonothus is endemic to Australia.
 It ranges from Rottnest Island in Western Australia around the northern coast to Lizard Island in Queensland.